isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-01-08-post-Oral Answer by MOS Murali Pillai to PQ on LAB Making Provisions to Offer Non Digital Access.md

 ---
-title: Oral Answer by MOS Murali Pillai to PQ on LAB Making Provisions to Offer Non Digital Access
+title: Oral Answer by Minister of State for Law Murali Pillai to PQ on the Legal Aid Bureau Has Made Provisions to Offer Non-Digital Access to Its Services
 permalink: /oral-answer-by-mos-murali-pillai-to-pq-on-lab-making-provisions-to-offer-non-digital-access/
 date: 2025-01-08
 layout: post